The importance of SMS in customer communication

 A time-saving tool

 A single message can be sent to multiple users with proper scheduling, making it a huge time-saver.
 This allows the business resources to be used effectively in other fields.
-You can also easily personalise the message for multiple categories of users in different manners which can help in boosting sales and improving customer communication.
+You can also easily personalize the message for multiple categories of users in different manners which can help in boosting sales and improving customer communication.
 It is also a two-way tool which allows you to receive feedback from your customers in a simple and fast manner.

 Using SMS for customer engagement